ingonyama-zk/icicle/docs/docs/icicle/primitives/ntt.md

 ### Mixed Radix

 The Mixed Radix NTT algorithm extends the concepts of the Radix-2 algorithm by allowing the decomposition of the input sequence based on various factors of its length.
-Specifically ICICLEs implementation splits the input into blocks of sizes 16,32,64 compared to radix2 which is always splitting such that we end with NTT of size 2.
-This approach offers enhanced flexibility and efficiency, especially for input sizes that are composite numbers, by leveraging the "divide and conquer" strategy across multiple radixes.
+Specifically ICICLEs implementation splits the input into blocks of sizes 16, 32, or 64 compared to radix2 which is always splitting such that we end with NTT of size 2.
+This approach offers enhanced flexibility and efficiency, especially for input sizes that are composite numbers, by leveraging the "divide and conquer" strategy across multiple radices.

 The NTT blocks in Mixed Radix are implemented more efficiently based on winograd NTT but also optimized memory and register usage is better compared to Radix-2.